Pornography in Japan: Depiction of illegal activity

+A common ploy is to have a part of a title replaced with a character, or to use a phonetically similar neologism.

 Types

 Dōjin and parodies

 Dōjinshi (often transliterated as doujinshi), or self-published works that are often manga, are frequently (but not always) pornographic, either as original works or as imitations of popular anime, games and manga.

 Anime

 Animated erotica (known in the West as hentai but in Japan as "adult anime", "ero anime" or "erotic animation") is a popular genre in Japan and generally maintains the same style of animation seen in other popular forms of Japanese animation (anime).

-Used in everyday conversation in Japanese, the default meaning of the term hentai is simply "weird" implying "perverted" (ie, implying that any amount of lewdness is "perverted", rather than making a distinction between "normal" and "perverted" erotica).
+Used in everyday conversational Japanese, the default meaning of the term hentai is "weird" implying "perverted", i.e., implying that any amount of lewdness is considered "perverted", rather than making a distinction between "normal" and "perverted" erotica.

-(Used as a technical term, the word hentai can also mean "metamorphosis"/"transformation", although that is more of an etymological trivia fact, rather than revealing anything about the meaning of the word as actually used in normal conversation.)
+(Used as a technical term, the word hentai can also mean "metamorphosis"/"transformation", although this denotation does not inform the meaning of the word as it would be commonly used in conversation.)